craigbuckler/progressive-image.js/README.md

 Modern browsers will load `large.jpg` on screens of 800px width or greater.

-Further examples, options and usage notes can be found on the [demo.html example page](https://cdn.rawgit.com/craigbuckler/progressive-image.js/5d62a0d0/demo.html).
+Further examples, options and usage notes can be found on the [demonstration page](https://codepen.io/craigbuckler/pen/yPqLXW).

 ## Version history

+**v1.3, 30 May 2019**

+* Gulp.js minification
+* published on npm, CDN information

 **v1.2, 13 April 2018**